Beverages and Libations

 God send you a Happy New Year.

 We like this word and the drink and everything it means.
-When you mix all the fall and wintry flavors together, warm them for an hour or more and your home starts to smell like apples and spices, it makes your heart (and belly) warm and you might just start wandering the neighborhood singing carols…especially if you add some wine to your warm cup of cheer!
+When you mix all the fall and wintery flavors together, warm them for an hour or more and your home starts to smell like apples and spices, it makes your heart (and belly) warm and you might just start wandering the neighborhood singing carols...especially when you add some wine to your warm cup of cheer!

 Pour the cranberry juice, unsweet tea, apple cider, orange juice, and fresh squeezed lemon juice into a crockpot.
 Add the sugar, cinnamon sticks and whole cloves and stir it until the sugar is dissolved.
 Turn the crockpot to low for at least 30 minutes, or better yet, a couple of hours and then enjoy the smells and tastes once it has warmed through.

-If you would like, add equal amounts of wassail and red wine to your cup for a little more warmth.
 You can keep the crockpot on low or keep warm for the rest of the day.
-Refrigerate the leftovers and warm up individual servings (or even drink it cold as our son likes it).
+Refrigerate the leftovers and warm up individual servings or even drink it cold as our son likes it (the non-alcoholic version).

 Looking for more holiday drink ideas, give our Fall Bourbon Blitz or Cran-Merry Vodka Martini a try.
-This drink is also perfect alongside holiday staples like Ham, Prime Rib, and or course stuffing.
+This drink is also perfect alongside holiday staples like Smoked Ham, Prime Rib, Turkey, and or course stuffing.
+Don't forget to finish off the meal with some Smoked Bourbon Maple Pecan Pie.

 Equipment